-The Company grants stock options to buy common shares of the Company to directors, officers, employees and others.
+The Company grants stock options to buy common shares of the Company to directors, officers, employees, and others.
 The Board of Directors grants such options for maturities of up to ten years, with vesting periods determined at its sole discretion and at prices equal to or greater than fair value of the shares on the day preceding the date the options were granted.

-The fair value of the options is measured at grant date, using the Black-Scholes option pricing model, and is recognized over the vesting period.
+The fair value of the options is measured at grant date, using the Black-Scholes option pricing model.
 The amount recognized is adjusted to reflect the number of share options expected to vest.
 The fair value is recognized as an expense over the vesting period with a corresponding increase in contributed surplus within equity.